 Sure, the idea of pitching a tent and foraging for firewood to cook your own dinner as you reconnect with nature sounds great in theory, but to be honest camping's one helluva tough gig.
 There's the sweltering 40-degree heat, blowing up your air mattress to the point of exhaustion, going days without a proper shower and waking up swollen from a mosquito's overnight feast.
 The realities of it all are enough to have you trading your swaggie for a hotel room in no time at all, and we almost wouldn't blame you.

 That was until glamping entered the holiday planning picture.
 Equal parts glam and camping, the modern-day variation bridges the hotel room-tent similarity gap with its best-of-both-worlds charm featuring a ridic proximity to nature minus the sacrifice of your favourite creature comforts i.e. actual beds.
 Enough of the DYO (Digging Your Own) dunny, and the PYO (Pitching Your Own) Tent.
 Why put yourself through the hassle, when it can already be done for you?
-And with that, here's where to go glamping around Brisbane.
+And with that, here's where to go glamping around Brisbane in South East Queensland.

 Lamington National Park